adamfowleruk/mljs/planning.md

    - Update heatmap options and perform search again on map zoom
    - Change to using shadow query just for heatmap?
    - Change to use geoConstraintName(cn) as the heatmap constraint name (not just constraint for additional openlayers positional query)
+   - Change to automatically calculate boxes in lon/lat planes.
+E.g. LOW=16 boxes, if 800x800 map, this would be 4 wide and 4 tall, MED=64, HIGH=256
+   - DEFERRED Support RAW mode - extract lon/lat metadata ONLY, and pass all results directly to heatmap.js code (rather than calculate within MarkLogic)
   - Locate me button support - http://openlayers.org/dev/examples/geolocation.html
   - Locate me automatic (browser) with no button
   - Workplace configuration support